 .git-coauthors file to allow you to manage your co-authors and when you save the file the UI is updated instantly.

-If there are any ideas you want to see in Git Mob VS Code please create an issue or fork the repository and make a pull request.
+If there are any ideas you want to see in Git Mob Visual Studio Code please create an issue or fork the repository and make a pull request.

 You can read more about Git Mob in this post.